-I’ve about had it with the Fourth of July.
-It’s a complaint I imagine millions making.
+I’ve had it with the Fourth of July.
+It’s a complaint I imagine millions make.
 The fireworks and the hassle surrounding the fireworks and the simple stress of family was enough to make me want to find a rope and a rafter; or just walk away from all of them altogether, find someone new to have sex with, and go to sleep and die of poison gas in a hot spring.

 I mean, why can’t everyone just grab a sandwich and go outside?
 It’d be nice.
 But it has to be such a production.
 This alleged holiday has nothing to do with Declaration, Constitution, or the history of the United States.
 I feel neither good nor bad about that.
 Things change.
 Traditions become meaningful to themselves rather than the things that started them.

 The consumer nature of the holiday puts me under stress.
 Buy food.
 Buy flags.
 Buy fireworks.
 Buy, buy buy.

 So what?
 Isn’t that all of every holiday in America?

 Sure.
 But goddammit if I don’t want to get out from underneath that and escape into a hole with the snakes and groundhogs hiding from the explosions—and the explosive atmosphere that has to be in more homes than my own.

 Everybody wants something.
 Everyone wants a piece of you.
 No one can fucking contribute.
 They all want things their way and they want you to give that to them.